tmlui1998/helsinki-icy-conditions-spatial-modeling/README.md

 - $w_{ij}$ is the spatial weight between cells $i$ and $j$,
 - $W = \sum_i \sum_j w_{ij}$.

-The notebook uses a **Queen contiguity** weights matrix, so two cells are neighbors if they share a border or a corner.
+The notebook uses a KNN contiguity weights matrix, so two cells are neighbors if they share a border or a corner.
 The weights are row-standardized so that each cell receives equal total influence from its neighbors.

 Under the null hypothesis of spatial randomness: